somyakantdash/Hemi-Network-CLI-PoP-Miner-Full-Guide/README.md

 Navigate to the folder you extracted by typing `cd` (**don't press `Enter` ye**t) and then drag the path of the extracted folder into your CLI, or type the path in manually and then press `Enter`.

-* For example on Linux if you downloaded the package to your Downloads folder and extracted it through the GUI, you might run a command like:\
+* For example on Windows if you downloaded the package to your Downloads folder and extracted it through the GUI, you might run a command like:\
   \
-  `cd '/home/user/Downloads/heminetwork_v0.2.8_linux_amd64'`
+  `cd '/home/user/Downloads/heminetwork_v0.4.3_windows_amd64'`

 ***